 While we do have a beautiful ceiling fan that I love – with lighting – we rarely turn on the lights.
 Instead we utilize the lamps every single day, even having them set to turn on and off via our Amazon Echo.
 We can control them with our voice (turning them on and off and even dimming them, too) and it’s one of my most favorite features in our room. 😉

 When it’s time to choose a paint color or colors, keep in mind when you decorate a living room that you will be looking at it for a long time.
 (Unless you choose to repaint, of course!)
 So, choosing something that you love is very important.
 No pressure.
 Ha!

 Generally, I gravitate towards more neutral tones, but I definitely have a fondness for brighter shades from time to time as well.
 If you prefer a bright, bold color I recommend just using it on one wall and tone down the others.

 White is always fabulous because it adds natural light and gives the room a sleek stylish feel.
 Grays (like this one), tans, and taupes are timeless colors that are neutral and goes well in most spaces.
 A good mix between color and muted tones is a pale blue—it looks great in most homes and is naturally calming, which is always a win for a space that will have a lot of children in it!

-If you have an especially small living room, I recommend that you stay away from dark colors.
-They can make the room feel dark and closed in and not inviting unless they have a ton of natural light.
-Larger rooms can handle dark colors much better and can create a cozy atmosphere.
+If you have an especially closed-in living room, I recommend that you stay away from dark colors.
+They can make the room feel dark and small and not inviting unless they have a ton of natural light.
+Larger rooms or rooms with a lot of natural light can handle dark colors much better and can create a cozy atmosphere.

 Ultimately, the decision is yours and there aren’t any wrong answers.
 As long as you love it, that is what matters.
 Go with soft or vibrant colors depending on what you enjoy the most.